grpc/grpc.github.io/content/docs/tutorials/basic/c.md

 ```cpp
 grpc::CreateChannel("localhost:50051", grpc::InsecureChannelCredentials());
 ```
-Note: In order to set additional options for the *channeL*, use the `grpc::CreateCustomChannel()` api with any special channel arguments - `grpc::ChannelArguments`
+Note: In order to set additional options for the *channel*, use the `grpc::CreateCustomChannel()` api with any special channel arguments - `grpc::ChannelArguments`

 Now we can use the channel to create our stub using the `NewStub` method provided in the `RouteGuide` class we generated from our .proto.